 Rule 16-805.
-APPOINTMENT OF BAIL BOND COMMISSIONER - LICENSING AND REGULATION OF PERSONS AUTHORIZED TO WRITE BONDS
+APPOINTMENT OF BAIL BOND COMMISSIONER - LICENSING AND REGULATION OF BAIL BONDSMEN PERSONS AUTHORIZED TO WRITE BONDS

-A majority of the judges of the circuit courts in any appellate judicial circuit may appoint a bail bond commissioner, license persons authorized to write bail bonds within the appellate judicial circuit, and regulate acceptance of bail bonds written by those licensees.
-Each bail bond commissioner appointed pursuant to this Rule shall prepare, maintain, and periodically distribute to all District Court commissioners and clerks within the jurisdiction of the appellate judicial circuit for posting in their respective offices, to the State Court Administrator, and to the Chief Clerk of the District Court, an alphabetical list of licensees within the appellate judicial circuit, showing each licensee's name, business address and telephone number, and any limit on the amount of any one bond, and the aggregate limit on all bonds, each licensee is authorized to write.
+A majority of the judges of the circuit courts in any appellate judicial circuit may appoint a bail bond commissioner, and license and regulate bail bondsmen and acceptance of bail bonds license persons authorized to write bail bonds within the appellate judicial circuit, and regulate acceptance of bail bonds written by those licensees.
+Each bail bond commissioner appointed pursuant to this Rule shall prepare, maintain, and periodically distribute to all District Court commissioners and clerks within the jurisdiction of the appellate judicial circuit for posting in their respective offices, to the State Court Administrator, and to the Chief Clerk of the District Court, an alphabetical list of bail bondsmen licensed to write bail bonds licensees within the appellate judicial circuit, showing the bail bondsman's each licensee's name, business address and telephone number, and any limit on the amount of any one bond, and the aggregate limit on all bonds, each bail bondsman licensee is authorized to write.